 Best Options When Shipping from Mexico to Canada

 There are several shipping options available for sending goods to Canada from.
-The best option for you will depend on your specific needs and preferences, such as the type and size of the goods you are shipping, the speed of delivery you require, and your budget.
+The best option for you will depend on your specific needs and preferences.
+Cost factors include the type and size of the goods you are shipping and the speed of delivery.
 Here are some common shipping options that you might consider:

 Local postal options are best for individuals sending small shipments and personal items